Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 ## Step 1: Configure a realm and clients

-A realm and client need to be configured in the Identity Service for the Alfresco products to sit under.
+A realm and client need to be configured in the Keycloak for the Alfresco products to sit under.
 A single realm is required, however multiple clients may be used instead of the single one used in this example.

 A separate client always needs to be created and configured for Desktop Sync if it is used.
 The configuration steps for this additional client can be ignored if Desktop Sync is not used.

-1. Sign in to the administrator console of the Identity Service as an administrator.
-The URL of the Identity Service administrator console is `https://ids.example.com/auth/admin`.
+1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.
 2. Select the default realm, `Alfresco` or create a new realm to use that the Alfresco products will be accessed through.
 Note down the **Name** for later use.
 The realm `Alfresco` will be used in this example.
 3. Select **Tokens** and set a timeout period in the **Realm Settings** for the realm `Alfresco`.
 4. Use the default client under the `Alfresco` realm or create a new client and configure it.
 Make sure that at least the following are set: